iitrabhi/project-template/5_submission/3_metadata.md

 ## List of reviewers

-Every journal asks for a list of 6 reviewers that can review your article.
+Every journal asks for a list of 6 reviewers who can review your article.
 You have to add the following information to the submission.

 | Name           | University                   | email               | Why this reviewer                               |
 | -------------- | ---------------------------- | ------------------- | ----------------------------------------------- |